Dustin the Turkey

-Dustin the Turkey, a character performed by John Morrison is a former star of RTÉ television's The Den between 1989 and 2010 and from 2020.
+Dustin the Turkey, a character performed by John Morrison is a former star of RTÉ television's The Den between 1989 and 2010 and for the show's six-episode revival in 2020.
 He has been described as "the most subversive comedy force on Irish television".

-A turkey-vulture with a strong Dublin accent hailing from Sallynoggin, Dustin first appeared on The Den with Zig and Zag in December 1989, but remained there after their 1993 departure to Channel 4.
-He also outlasted four human co-hosts, all of whom moved to radio, Ian Dempsey, Ray D'Arcy, Damien McCaul and Francis Boylan Jr.
+A turkey vulture with a strong Dublin accent hailing from Sallynoggin, Dustin first appeared on The Den with Zig and Zag in December 1989, but remained there after their 1993 departure to Channel 4.
+He also outlasted four human co-hosts, all of whom moved to radio: Ian Dempsey, Ray D'Arcy, Damien McCaul and Francis Boylan Jr.

 Dustin has also had a successful music career with chart-topping singles in his native land.
-At one stage even managed an Irish Dance/Pop group Silvor.
+At one stage he even managed an Irish dance/pop group, Silvor.
 He won the public vote to represent Ireland at the Eurovision Song Contest 2008 with the song "Irelande Douze Pointe", though he did not progress past the first semi-final stage.

 Music

 Dustin released his Greatest Hits album in 2001.
-On 4 November 2005, he released his first new single for four years, "Patricia the Stripper", a duet with Chris de Burgh aka Christy Burger.
-On 11 November 2005, he then released a new album, also his first for four years, called Bling When You're Minging (a play on the title of Robbie Williams' 2000 album Sing When You're Winning).
+On 4 November 2005, he released his first new single for four years, "Patricia the Stripper", a duet with Chris de Burgh a.k.a.
+Christy Burger.
+On 11 November 2005, he then released a new album, also his first for four years, titled Bling When You're Minging (a play on the title of Robbie Williams' 2000 album Sing When You're Winning).

 These albums featured backing vocals from many Irish stars including Ronnie Drew, Bob Geldof, Boyzone and the late Joe Dolan.
 Many of his songs are parodies of either folk songs or well known chart hits from across the decades.